• Skip to main content

 Gloves

 Going somewhere cold?
-You may want to have wool gloves.
-Take a pair with touch-screen capabilities, so you don’t have to take a glove off (and freeze your fingers) whenever you want to take a photo.
+Buy a pair of touch-screen friendly gloves, so you don’t have to take it off whenever you use your phone.
 Good options:

 Headwear

 By the way, for more versatility, get a wool buff!
 You can use it as a beanie, a neck scarf, a balaclava, even ring it around your head to warm your ears.
-I even used a lightweight buff in Central America to protect my face from mosquitos trying to bite me in the jungle all night.
+I even used one in Central America to protect my face from mosquitoes in the jungle at night.
 It’s a versatile garment.

 Footwear

 Normal shoes have numerous problems.
 Mainly, they don’t allow enough space for the toes to spread, and their sole isn’t flat.
-This makes you strike the ground with your heels (hurting your back, and leads to biomechanic issues.
+This makes you strike the ground with your heels, hurting your back and feet.

 Check this out:

-Out of all the pairs I ever had, those are my favorites:
+Of of all the pairs I tried, these are my favorites:

 Once you get used to barefoot shoes, you’ll never go back.
-The right part of your feet will land first when you walk or run, providing natural shock absorption without added stress on the back.
+The proper part of your feet will land first when you walk or run, providing natural shock absorption without added stress on the back.
 Your toes will have room to spread, giving you a stronger grip.
-Your tendons and ligaments will strengthen too, and your whole posture will improve.
+Your tendons and ligaments will strengthen, and your posture will improve.

-P.S: If I travel exclusively to a beach destination, I take just my flip flops.
+P.S: If I travel to a beach destination, I’ll just take my flip flops.

-P.S #2 If you take shoes, don’t forget to get some 100% wool socks.
-I use those unisex 100% Alpaca wool socks and love them.
-I tested them by taking just one pair to a No-Bag trip to Czech Republic.
-The damn socks refuse to smell.
+P.S #2 Don’t forget to get some 100% wool socks.
+I use those 100% Alpaca wool socks and love them.
+I tested them by No Bagging a single pair to Czech Republic.
+Never washed them, and they refused to smell.

-P.S #3 If you travel to warm destinations, have open shoes (sandals, huaraches, flip flops).
+P.S #3 If you travel to warm destinations, have open shoes (sandals, etc).
 Humidity, warmth and darkness is a killer combo for bacteria.

 P.S #4 If you have small children, have them wear barefoot footwear from day one.
 That will ensure their feet develop well, wide and strong!